AetherKiri/AetherSiglus/README.md

 * Discord: [https://discord.gg/g4rXucPZz3](https://discord.gg/g4rXucPZz3)
 * Personally, I only able to speak English, Chinese, Japanese, and very limited French.

+## The `key.toml` configuration file
+The `key.toml` file is used to specify different configuration options for siglus_rs.
+The file should be placed in the root directory of the game project.

-## Resource decryption key
+### Resource decryption key
+* This configuration key for this element is `key`.
+It is an array of 16 bytes (128 bits) that represents the secondary key.

-SiglusEngine games require a secondary key to decrypt protected resources. siglus_rs can automatically brute-force the secondary key, but if you want specify the key manually, you can create a `key.toml` file in the game root directory.
+* SiglusEngine games require a secondary key to decrypt protected resources.

+siglus_rs can automatically brute-force the secondary key, but if you want specify the key manually, you can create a `key.toml` file in the game root directory.

 There are several practical ways to obtain the key: